All Episodes

 So here's my point.

-Is now you have to ask these questions.
+Now you have to ask these questions.

 What are the risks?

-I know what I would do after all that I've read, but I'm not a doctor, and people in consultation with their doctor, what are the risks that you think that you see?
+If somebody gets a positive COVID-19 diagnosis, I know what I would do after all that I've read, but I'm not a doctor and people in consultation with their doctor.

-Uh when I don't know something well, I get a specialist.
+When I don't know something well, I get a specialist.

 However, you know who uses it all the time?

-So today, I just filmed it, it's gonna be on the show tomorrow.
+So today, I just filmed it.

-Uh he's Selena Gomez's doctor, by the way.
+He's Selena Gomez's doctor, by the way.

-So is that he's a big hitter.
+So he's a big hitter.

-And he said they the rheumatology community is stunned, stunned that there's such a big deal being made about that this drug being dangerous because they prescribe it for the 300,000 lupus patients in the country continuously.
+And he said the rheumatology community is stunned, stunned that there's such a big deal being made about this drug being dangerous because they prescribe it for the 300,000 lupus patients in the country continuously.

 They're on it all the time.

-He says, "In our protocols, we never mention the heart.
+He says, in our protocols, we never mention the heart.

 We don't check the EKG.

-No one has any protocols for short-term use to check for the eyes."
-He says the incidence of eye damage in room in the reported incidents at five years is zero.
+He says the incidence of eye damage in the reported incidents at five years is zero.

-At 10 years it's one percent, but you can prevent that by identify by ski by examining their eyes.
+At 10 years, because you're using it for chronic use, at 10 years, it's 1%, but you can prevent that by examining their eyes.

 Aha.